 I’m a big dreamer.
 I’m a doer.
-I set very loft goals and corresponding high expectations.
+I set very lofty goals and corresponding high expectations.
 Hence, the 50-mile race dream.

 Recently, however, I watched a very inspirational TEDx event titled, Don’t Dream Big.